glubo/plumbeteer/README.md

-# Korge Hello World and Template

-This is a Hello World and Template for the KorGe game engine.
-Using gradle with kotlin-dsl.
-You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.
+# Plumbeteer

+A game with pipes and liquids made originally for Pirate Software Game Jam #14.

-You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>
+You can play this game on https://glubothemad.itch.io/plumbeteer

-You can find the KorGE documentation here: <https://docs.korge.org/korge/>
+You can see the [Design Document](DesignDocument.md).